 If applicants choose to start the exam, it will count as an attempt, even if they cannot finish it, their application fee may be forfeited, and hence the staff will not be able to help test takers with that issue.

-The MCC results are available approximately 8 weeks after the exam session ends.
-In exceptional circumstances, results for the August 21–September 18, 2024 session will be released six weeks after the last day.
+Candidates with complete knowledge of the MCCQE exam pattern and syllabus are often rewarded with good scores.
+The MCC results are available approximately 8 to 12 weeks after the exam session ends.
 Candidates will be notified by email and a message in their account, informing them that they can access their final MCCQE Part I results.
 Soon after getting this notification, two documents will be uploaded to your account:

 The Statement of Results (SOR) provides your final result, total MCCQE Part I score, and the required score to pass the test.